alphonse-lin/alphonse.github.io/chem689/syllabus.md

 **Personal Protective Equipment:**

-- **Gloves** will be provided for you and should be work when necessary.
+- **Gloves** will be provided for you and should be worn when necessary.
 - **Goggles/Safety Glasses** can be provided if you do not already have your own.
 You must wear goggles at all times while in the lab.
 - **Lab Coats** can be provided if you do not already have your own.
-You should wear one when working with especially hazardous chemicals.
+You should wear one when working with especially hazardous chemicals, especially concentrated acids and bases.

+**Other Protective Equipment:**

 - **Face Masks** must be worn at all times.
-Please see "Masking for a Friend" to learn where to get them if you don't have any.
+Surgical-style or N95 masks are preferred as these are most effective at blocking aerosols.
+Neck gaiters should be avoided.
+Please see "Masking for a Friend" to learn where to get masks if you don't have any.

 <a id="covid"/>

 # COVID19 Policies

-The lecture portion of Instrumental Analysis will use a *Hybrid Face-to-Face* format, meaning that students can expect >50% of course activities to occur in person.
+This course will use a *Hybrid Face-to-Face* format, meaning that students can expect >50% of course activities to occur in person.
 During all in-person meetings, students *must*:

   - Wear a face mask at all times (see "Masking for a Friend" statement below).
   - Practice social distancing (maintain a distance of 2 meters from other individuals as much as possible).